wingez/submodule-commit-msg/README.md

 Download `prepare-commit-msg` and place it in your repo's hooks folder `.git/hooks/prepare-commit-msg` Then make it executable: `chmod +x .git/hooks/prepare-commit-msg`

+Or you can run the following from the root folder in your repo:

+`curl -O --output-dir .git/hooks/ https://raw.githubusercontent.com/wingez/submodule-commit-msg/main/prepare-commit-msg && chmod +x .git/hooks/prepare-commit-msg`

 ## Configuration
 The script can be configured to by setting the following environment variables to integer values: